Prediction

 | Decisive test | Rotate baseline | Already tested | Needs sensitivity | None |

-Critical distinction: Hogan’s holographic noise model predicts isotropic cross-correlation and was ruled out by the Holometer.
-The observer-centrism prediction has the same amplitude scaling but ANISOTROPIC cross-correlation, making it consistent with the Holometer null result at and testable by a rotatable configuration.
+Critical distinction: Hogan’s holographic noise model predicts isotropic cross-correlation () and was ruled out by the Holometer.
+The observer-centrism prediction has the same amplitude scaling but ANISOTROPIC cross-correlation (), making it consistent with the Holometer null result at and testable by a rotatable configuration.
+The natural target sits essentially at the Holometer bound, making the framework highly predictive: a factor-2 sensitivity improvement at would be decisive.

 Numerical Reference